-Letter Grade Breakdown: A = 90% +; B = 80 - 89%; C = 70 - 79%; D = 60 - 69%; F = < 60%

-Please check your grade book in Laulima regularly.
+Letter Grade Breakdown: A = 90%+; B = 80 - 89%; C = 70 - 79%; D = 60 - 69%; F = < 60% Please check your gradebook in Laulima regularly.

-Make-Up Exams/Early Exams: Midterm and Finals will be available for a couple of days, and therefore there will be no Make-up exams unless there is a very legitimate reason, such as illness or family emergency.
-Please get in touch with me as soon as possible if such a situation arises.
-Note: make-up and/or early exams might be in essay format and may be substantially more time-consuming.
+Make-Up Exams/Early Exams: Midterm and Finals will be available for a couple of days and therefore there will be no Make-up exams unless there is a very legitimate reason such as illness or family emergency.
+Please contact me as soon as possible if such a situation arises.
+Note: make-up and/or early exams might be essay format and may be substantially more time-consuming.